-Boss has always been introduced with top-notch effect processors for guitars.
-The latest addition on the list is BOSS GX 100 guitar effect processor.
+Boss is one of the topmost manufacturers of music hardware and software.
+This company has always been introduced with top-notch effect processors for guitars.
+The latest addition to the list is BOSS GX 100 guitar effect processor.

 So, if you are planning to buy this guitar effect processor then you should first read this review.